 Applying for a BC Certificate of Qualification is a straightforward but lengthy process.
-Watch this series of eight videos for an overview of what’s involved.
+Here is a quick overview of the process on the Ministry of Education’s website.

 How to apply

 How you apply for a BC teaching certificate depends on whether you completed your teacher education training program in British Columbia, within Canada or internationally.
 Use the Teaching Certificate Application Selection Tool to help you determine what type of certificate you qualify for.

 You can help ensure that your application is processed as quickly as possible by accurately and promptly submitting all supporting documents.
 Some of these documents, such as your official academic transcripts and character references, must be sent by third parties.
 It’s a good idea to contact them as early as possible in the process to ask them to submit the required documentation.

 Full details can be found on the TRB website, but at the minimum, your application must include:

 - A completed Certificate of Qualification (COQ) application form

 - Official university transcripts from each post-secondary institution you have attended

-- Recommendation and official transcript from the post-secondary institution from which you completed your teacher education program
+- Recommendation and an official transcript from the post-secondary institution from which you completed your teacher education program

 - Consent to a criminal record check